Scheduling

 The administrator should create a separate instance of HiveServer2 for each Task queue,

-each configured with a fixed value for hive.mr3.dag.queue.name
+each configured with a fixed value for hive.mr3.dag.queue.name.

 To enforce access control,

-ordinary users should not be allowed to override the value of hive.mr3.dag.queue.name
+ordinary users should not be allowed to override the value of hive.mr3.dag.queue.name.

 This can be easily achieved by including hive.mr3.dag.queue.name

-in the value of the configuration key hive.conf.restricted.list
+in the value of the configuration key hive.conf.restricted.list.

 Alternatively

-the user can implement a custom Hive hook that inspects the value for hive.mr3.dag.queue.name
+the user can implement a custom Hive hook that inspects the value for hive.mr3.dag.queue.name.

-, follow the guideline for interactive-only environments.
+For mr3.dag.priority.scheme, follow the guideline for interactive-only environments.